uchida/scipy-lecture-notes/intro/language/first_steps.rst

     * by typing "Ipython" from a Linux/Mac terminal, or from the Windows cmd shell,
-    * **or** by starting the program from a menu, e.g. in the Python(x,y) or EPD menu if you have installed one these scientific-Python suites.
+    * **or** by starting the program from a menu, e.g. in the Python(x,y) or EPD menu if you have installed one of these scientific-Python suites.

 .. :ref:`pythonxy`